 Stay an extra day – or more!
 Our trip felt a bit rushed but we had to get back for the kids.

-Andrew said ‘take a change of underwear’ because well – it was s*!t scary…
+Take a change of underwear’ because well – it was s*!t scary…